santi1110/bd-dynamodb-query-reinvite/README.md

 use cases.
 Each DAO is responsible for one model type, and only interacts with that model's DynamoDB table.

-Disclaimer: One difference that you'll notice here is that our Activity classes don't yet accept/return Response/Result objects.
-They're accepting/returning individual values.
-We'll do this until it's time to create our service infrastructure and create the necessary Coral models.
-That retrofit is beyond the scope of this activity, but will be fairly easily accomplished in the Activity classes themselves when the time comes.

 You'll primarily be updating DAO and Activity code, but will touch a few tests as well, where appropriate (we'll guide you!).

-For each "Phase" of the activity, there's a corresponding RDE workflow that will test that you've satisfied the requirements for that phase.
-Also make sure that the relevant unit tests for the classes you're working on are passing (typically one Activity and 1-3 DAOs).

-Helpful hint: If an RDE workflow is failing for one of the phases, and you want to see more about the test failure, use the file URL that is printed out on the commandline to see more detail!

 ## Phase 0: Preliminaries